NicolaNardino/Blockchain.Ethereum/README.md

 		 </volumes>
  </run>
   ```
-No need to specify any port mapping because that is an implicit feature of the host network, other the following would be needed:
+No need to specify any port mapping because that is an implicit feature of the host network, otherwise the following would be needed:
  ```
 <run>
 ...